dwrobel/flatcam/README.md

 =================================================

+19.09.2019

+- made sure that if FlatCAM is registered with a file extension that it does not recognize it will exit
+- added some fixes in the the file extension detection
+- added some status messages for the Tcl script related methods
+- made sure that optionally, when a script is run then it is also loaded into the code editor
+- added control over the display of Sys Tray Icon in Edit -> Preferences -> General -> GUI Settings -> Sys Tray Icon checkbox

 18.09.2019

 - added more functionality to the Extension registration with FLatCAM and added to the GUI in Edit -> Preferences -> Utilities